apache/apisix-dashboard/docs/en/latest/develop.md

 ```

 > If there is an error about gyp during pnpm install, please ignore it and go ahead!
+If monaco-editor cannot be found during startup, please go to the original address of the file and copy it .public, you can use the command 'find -name monaco-editor'

 4. If writing an front end E2E test, please refer to the [Front End E2E Writing Guide](./front-end-e2e.md)